What is FATCA?

+New and existing customers will be required to provide the FFI with information to determine whether they are U.S. persons.
 All customers will be subject to an electronic perusal of their account information.
 This perusal seeks to determine which accounts have US indicia.
-US indicia include whether a customer has US citizenship or permanent residency.
-It also includes the use of United States address, Post Office Boxes and United States telephone numbers.
+US indicia include whether a customer is a U.S. Person.
+It also includes the use of a United States address, Post Office Boxes and United States telephone number(s).
 If these basic levels of indicia are identified, the customer will be required to disclose their legal name, address, and Tax Information Number (TIN).
-This information, as well as the account number, the account balance and the gross receipts and gross withdrawals or payments from the account will be sent to the IRS.
+This information, as well as the account number, the account balance and the gross receipts and gross withdrawals or payments from the reportable account will be exchanged between the Competent Authorities annually.

 What are the consequences to customers for not disclosing the information required by FATCA?

-Customers who do not disclose the requisite information to an FFI will have their accounts flagged as non-compliant.
+Account Holders failing to provide sufficient information about the identity of its substantial U.S. owners or U.S. persons who do not disclose the requisite information to an FFI will have their accounts flagged as non-compliant.
 The FFI will be required to eventually close the account if the information is not received within a specified period of time.
-Until the closure of the account, a 30.0 per cent levy will be applied to any payment of interest, rents, royalties, salaries, wages, annuities, licensing fees, income, and profits derived from sources within the US.
+Until the closure of the account, a 30% levy will be applied to any payment of interest, rents, royalties, salaries, wages, annuities, licensing fees, income, and profits derived from sources within the U.S.